Digestive & Metabolic Wellness

 Ayurvedic perspective

-From an Ayurvedic lens, digestive discomfort may be associated with disturbed agni, heaviness after food, irregular eating patterns, gas accumulation, and a bowel rhythm that has lost steadiness.
-The right formulation is usually chosen by looking at the pattern as a whole, not only one symptom in isolation.
+- From an Ayurvedic lens, digestive discomfort may be associated with disturbed agni, heaviness after food, irregular eating patterns, gas accumulation, and a bowel rhythm that has lost steadiness.

 How this usually gets narrowed down

-Based on these patterns, formulations are usually reviewed according to whether acidity, gas accumulation, sluggish digestion, post-meal heaviness, or bowel irregularity is more dominant.
 If your concern overlaps with urinary health, immunity support, or hormonal balance, it can also help to review those related categories alongside this one.

 Lifestyle patterns that may influence this concern